Biometrics Institute Congress and Biometrics Week

 - Intelligent borders and the travel continuum – Entry/Exit and ETIAS – what are the opportunities and challenges?
 Intelligent borders – pre-checks, data sharing and watchlists.

-- Secure documents – and how to establish trusted identity.
+- Secure documents – How to establish trusted identity?

 - Biometrics for social enablement – Legal identity for all, financial inclusion and protecting children.

 - Security and Integrity – Liveness detection, vulnerability assessments, testing and governance.
 How can AI improve biometric performance?

 - Research and innovation in biometrics – Present your latest research or recently published paper to the user and vendor community.